Virtual Reality (VR): the basics

 Yes, you can wear glasses with a VR headset.
 The glasses may get pressed against your head slightly, so smaller glasses frames are better to reduce this.
 Some headsets also have additional spacers to create more room around the eyes to make wearing glasses more comfortable.
 It is advisable to put the VR headset over your glasses first and then stretch the strap over the back of your head second to avoid any sudden pressure on your glasses and face.

-and you pay your full balance within 6 months with the Argos Card.
+when you pay your full balance within 12 months with the Argos Card.